-Elementary High School First and Subsequent Offense 1-180 days OSS 1 -180 days OSS Threatening to Fight: Expression of the intent to enga Threatening to Fight: Expression of the intent to engage in assaultive behavior toward another.
-Elementary High School First Offense Conference, Up to 3 days ISS Conference, Up to 3 days ISS Second Offense Conference, Up to 3 days OSS 3 - 5 days OSS Subsequent Offenses 1 days ISS-5 days OSS 6 -10 days OSS
+Elementary High School First and Subsequent Offense 1-180 days OSS 1 -180 days OSS Threatening to Fight: Expression of the intent to engage in assaultive behavior toward another.
+Elementary High School First Offense Conference.
+Up to 3 days ISS Conference.
+Up to 3 days ISS